Liamcedric/PersonaldotvUserscripts/README.md

 ## Features:

-- smart auto heal: uses an hp pot every time it is off cd
+- smart auto heal/grit: uses an hp/grit pot every time it is off cd
 - daily stat tracker: hover over avatar to see sp/lvls gained since last reset

+WIP:
 - raid share group: very much WIP, planned to be a tab to access shared raids

 **all scripts can be toggled via the in game settings menu**